Wait! Please don't share another affiliate link on your blog without reading this article.

 There you have it.
 Now, go share some links and make some money!

 Keep in mind, Clickmagick is far from the only option for creating redirects or tracking clicks.
 I just find it to be the best and it hasn't ever let me down.
-You can go with a free, but complex alternative if you want.
+You can go with a free, but complex, alternative.

 Tools for Managing Your Affiliate Links